 We know it can be incredibly difficult to disclose if you have been raped, sexually assaulted, harassed or abused.
 We understand there are many barriers and that you will be experiencing difficult feelings, some of which may be worries about how you will be treated if you do make a disclosure.
 This is a distressing time for you, and it is of the utmost importance to us that we don’t make it any more difficult.
 We encourage you to come forward safe in the knowledge that you will be believed, respected and supported.

-If a student, member of staff or visitor to our campus has experienced sexual or gender based violence - in any form, from online abuse to stalking to rape - we’re here to help.
+If a student or member of staff on our campus has experienced sexual or gender based violence - in any form, from online abuse to stalking to rape - we’re here to help.
 Here we explain how we will respond and support you if you have been affected or wish to make a disclosure.
 We'll also go through the steps you can take during an emergency or crisis situation.